The 32-bit CMD for OS/2 is a native OS/2 command interpreter. It is designed

 should that be desired.
 If one doesn't like the way that the

-command operates, for example, one can replace it with a
+dir command operates, for example, one can replace it with a

 substitute of one's own choosing, such as a third party "better DIR"

-command (or even the supplied zdir
+command (or even the supplied zdir command), and call

-that command dir
+that command dir.

-Similarly, one can, for another example, wrap the del
+Similarly, one can, for another example, wrap the del program

 in a script that automatically prepends the /P option.

-for reporting the list of built-in commands;
+? for reporting the list of built-in commands;

-for creating and removing
+alias and unalias for creating and removing

 command aliases (in-memory command scripts);